astronomer/airflow-guides/guides/templating.md

 # airflow tasks render [dag_id] [task_id] [execution_date]
 ```

 For most templating, this will suffice.
-However, if any external systems (e.g. variable in production Airflow metastore) are reached in the templating logic, you must have connectivity to those systems.
+However, if any external systems (e.g. a variable in your production Airflow metastore) are reached in the templating logic, you must have connectivity to those systems.

 In the Airflow UI, you can view the result of templated attributes after running a task.
 Click on a task instance --> **Rendered** button to see the result: